tdilauro/Simplified-wiki/ContentSourcesWithoutAPI.md

 Many content sources used by libraries cannot be integrated into the Library Simplified ecosystem because they don't have an API that meets our requirements.
+This page summarizes a brief attempt to figure out what sort of content is on offer, how authentication happens, and how the content is delivered.

+Any content source that wants to integrate with a library needs to answer these three questions:

+1. How does the library know what's in the catalog?
+(Most common answer: MARC records.
+Runner-up: you don't, just hand over your patron and we'll show them.)
+2. How does the content source know that the user is one of our patrons?
+(Most common answer, at least for NYPL: authentication proxy.)
+3. Once the patron makes their choice, how is the content delivered?
+(Most common answer: web view)

 ## Biblioboard